The Maldives is one of the most stunning and exotic places in the whole world. But at the same time, it’s also a notoriously expensive destination.

 If you’re a frequent traveler, then use any Airmiles and points you have to book your flights and hotel.
 This can reduce your costs sometimes quite a bit or at least help you score a better room at a lower price.

-The Maldives is a wonderful place to visit, and with these money-saving suggestions, you can visit without breaking the bank.. too much at least.
-I also recommend reading my 25 things to know before going to Maldives post before your vacation to find more information about this exotic destination.
+The Maldives is a wonderful place to visit, and with these money-saving suggestions, you can visit it without breaking the bank.. too much at least.
+I also recommend reading my “25 things to know before going to Maldives” post before your vacation for more useful information about this exotic destination.

 Which of these tips do you plan to use during your own vacation to the islands?
 Let me know in the comments below.